hershey101/hershey101.github.io/_posts/2016-09-05-Dear-Future-Wife.md

 Cornell University and is (as of writing this), working on Uber-cool projects related to self-driving vehicles.
-[Check it out!](https://www.uberatc.com) I enjoy working out, watching movies/TV, playing video games (I do the latter two way more than I probably should) and outdoorsy activities such as hiking.
+[Check it out!](https://www.uberatc.com) I enjoy working out, watching movies/TV, playing video games (I do the latter two way more than I probably should) and outdoorsy activities such as hiking/biking.

 Now, if this were a dating profile, or a matrimonial profile (i.e. shaadi.com) that would be all the information provided to you to base your decision on